ypyang237/Kingdom-of-OOP/README.md

 - should have a method named `mobile` that returns a boolean value based on the private `_mobile`
 - should have a method named `mobile` that sets the value of the private `_mobile`
 - should have a method named `immobile` that returns a boolean value based on the private `
+- should have a method named `immobile` that sets the value of the private `_mobile`

 ---